 1. Trouble Falling Asleep Between 9 And 10 p.m.?
 You're Stressed

-If you feel wound up during the time when you should be winding down, you're most likely stressed.
+If you feel on edge during the time when you should be winding down, you're most likely stressed.
 And in today's political climate, who isn't stressed?
 Practicing meditation before bed can help lull you off to dreamland.
 Additionally, Marie Claire reported that Yoga Nidra, also known as sleep meditation, can help you get those coveted Zzzs.

 "The difference between normal sleep and Yoga Nidra [sleep meditation] is that during sleep, your subconscious mind takes over, whereas with Yoga Nidra, your conscious mind is awake and alert," Emma Richards noted in Marie Claire.
 "Another key difference is that during sleep, your subconscious mind cannot leave behind your worries and stress, but during Yoga Nidra, your conscious mind can, making it a form of sleep therapy."